sanjirhabib/benchmark/README.md

 ### "What did you measure?"

 Basically gc performance.
 Plus a little bit of hash table and string operation.
-Every program bellow creates an hash map sized 500,000 and populates it x10 time to check GC performance and total memory consumption.
+Every program bellow creates a hash map sized 500,000 and populates it x10 time to check GC performance and total memory consumption.

 #### What it says :